What's in your GP record

 - aged 16 or over

 When you create an account, you'll need to prove your identity before you can view your GP health record.
-This helps keep your record secure.Log in Create an account
+This helps keep your record secure.Log in or open NHS App Create an account

 Other ways to get your GP health record